paulhibbitts/self-publishing-with-docsify-this/pages/introduction-to-self-publishing-with-docsify-this.md

 ## Unlocking the Power of Self-Publishing

-Docsify-This.net (built with the magical documentation site generator [Docsify](https://docsify.js.org)) is an open-source tool for publishing static websites using plain text and Markdown.
-This workshop will guide you through the essentials and advanced techniques for using Docsify-This for self-publishing.
+This overview introduces Markdown publishing using **Docsify-This**, an open-source project available at https://Docsify-This.net (built with the magical documentation site generator https://docsify.js.org) that turns Markdown files into web pages.
+It covers the basics of Markdown, its advantages, and various tools and scenarios for publishing Markdown files as standalone web pages or embedded content.

 ---